 This two-week summer abroad experience in England will focus on the United Kingdom's approach to physical activity, physical fitness, and sport, gaining knowledge from past and current norms and traditions.
 Students will hear lectures from experts in physical activity, fitness, sports, and the Olympic games and visit the 2012 Olympic sites in London.
 Additional excursions will be planned to other universities, sport facilities, commercial and community fitness facilities, “football” stadiums, historical sites, rugby clubs/matches, and local school systems.
 This program is led by Alison Weimer, Ph.D., Health & Physical Education Program Director.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.

-The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Global Programs.
+The Education Abroad Office awards a number of grants and scholarships to students who participate in an education abroad program through Penn State Global.
 The application for the scholarships awarded through the Education Abroad Office is included with your program application.
 Eligibility is based on academic merit and/or financial need.
 You must have a current FAFSA on file to be awarded.
 There are additional scholarship opportunities through our partner universities, Penn State Academic Departments, and other sources.
 To view a full list of scholarships, eligibility requirements, and deadlines, visit Funding Study Abroad.